beele/HomebridgeUnifiProtectMotion/README.md

 The `name` and `room` fields are for the display name and room name inside of the HomeKit app.<br/>
 The `controller` field is the bare url where your unifi protect is hosted (cloud key gen2+), most likely `https://cloud-key-ip:7443`.<br/>
 The `username` and `password` fields are your unifi protect login credentials.<br/>
 The `motionscore` field is the minimum score that will register as a motion event.
-The default in the unifi protect software is 50 (omit the % sign).<br/>
+The default in the unifi protect software is 50 (0 to 100, omit the % sign).<br/>
 The `motioninterval` field is the amount of milliseconds that are between each check, each check is one call to the unifi protect api.
 A sane default is 10 or 15 seconds.<br/>
-The `delay` and `retries` fields specify the initial delay between the calls and the amount of retries to the HomeWizard API should any of the calls fail.<br/>
+The `delay` and `retries` fields specify the initial delay between the calls and the amount of retries to the unifi Protect API should any of the calls fail.<br/>
 Each subsequent call will double the previous delay up to the maximum amount of retries specified.
 500 milliseconds and 2 retries are a good default.

 All the motion sensors are automatically enumerated and added as accessories.
 One for each camera<br/>